Responsible AI Research Scientist

 I am deeply invested in promoting responsible AI/ML systems that prioritize fairness, inclusivity, and equity.
-My research investigates the sociotechnical implications of race, culture, identity, and power, especially in how intelligent systems and automated language technologies interact with underrepresented communities.
+My research investigates the sociotechnical implications of race and culture especially in how intelligent systems and automated language technologies interact with underrepresented communities.
 Leveraging inclusive design and justice-driven frameworks, I aim to enhance user experiences with a particular emphasis on Black American communities.

 View my resume here!